Disclosure: if you make a purchase through any affiliate links on this page, I may earn a small commission at no cost to you.

 • Buses from the terminals generally leave right on the dot, so get there on time!

-The schedules for the Jeju City Main Bus Terminals are posted:
+Where to find schedules for the Jeju City Main Bus Terminals:

-1. In person at the bus terminal in front of each bus and
+1. They’re posted at the bus terminal in front of each bus

-2. Online BUT the Jeju bus schedule online are in Korean.
+2. Online BUT the schedules are in Korean.
 So here’s what you do:

 Papago translation of Jeju City Bus Terminal Schedule

-1. Find out what bus you need to take on Naver Map
+1. Find out what Jeju bus you need to take on Naver Map

 2. Look up that bus number + schedule online (I.e. “Jeju Bus #260 Schedule”)